quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Events are intended to be extended with custom fields, therefore they MAY contain other fields not defined in this document.
 Custom fields may be known or unknown to tools.
-Tools SHOULD allow for the presence of unknown event fields, but their semantics depend on the context of the log usage (e.g., for QUIC, the ODCID field is used), see {{QLOG-QUIC}}.
+Tools SHOULD allow for the presence of unknown event fields, but their semantics depend on the context of the log usage.

 An example of a qlog event with its component fields is shown in
 {{event-def}}.